emacs-eaf/emacs-application-framework/README.md

 | grip         | Markdown render server for Markdown Previewer    |
 | qrcode       | Render local file QR code                        |

+### Or run EAF with docker

+If you prefer to run linux in a docker, you can read [Run EAF with docker](./docker/README.md)

 ### Why this awesome framework can't works with MacOS?
 There are mainly three obstacles:
 1. I can't make dbus/python-dbus works on MacOS High Sierra